aleen42/SimpTyper/README.md

 - So, is that job done?
 The answer is absolutely not.
 I'll keep making it better with a heart of learning more technology of developing softwares.

+#ATTENTION
+- The sort of your score is still not temporarily implemented.

 #DOWNLOAD
 - Click [**here**](https://github.com/aleen42/SimpTyper/raw/master/SimpTyper.exe) to download **.exe** file